Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 of evidence supporting the idea of a connection between the diet and the

-composition of the bacterial flora hi the intestines, mainly in the colon.
-This
+composition of the bacterial flora hi in the intestines, mainly in the colon.

-fact has been proven in many animal experiments.
-Any high-protein diet promotes
+This fact has been proven in many animal experiments.
+Any high-protein diet

-the proliferance of such proteolytic bacteria, which decompose proteins and
+promotes the proliferation of such proteolytic bacteria, which decompose

-their fragments in an abnormal way.
-These putrefactive bacteria" belong to the
+proteins and their fragments in an abnormal way.
+These putrefactive bacteria

-category of anaerobic' microorganisms which do not require air or oxygen to
+belong to the category of anaerobic microorganisms which do not require air or

 The end-products of their biochemical activities, however, are partly strong